geoscixyz/gpg/content/magnetics/magnetics_survey.rst

 A key component of any geophysical experiment is the design of an effective survey that can optimize the amount of information gathered with the least amount time spent in the field.
 Here are few important parameters to keep in mind:

+  (a) Coverage:  the survey area must be large enough to capture the anomalous signal (b) Sample interval: the data must be sampled finely enough so that the anomalous signal is captured with good fidelity.

+These concepts are clarified below:

 Coverage
 --------

-While there might be logistical and permitting constraints associate with the footprint of a survey, it is important to capture most of the magnetic envelop. :numref:`magnetic_coverage` compares two surveys over a dipping plane [ Strike: :math:`315^{\circ}` , Dip: :math:`45^{\circ}` ].
-Both surveys used the same number of stations, hence would have cost roughly the same to acquire.
+The area over which the magnetic data are collected must be of great enough extent to capture the anomalous signal.
+If only part of the signal is measured it will be difficult to image the causative body or structure.  :numref:`magnetic_coverage` compares two surveys over a dipping plane [ Strike: :math:`315^{\circ}` , Dip: :math:`45^{\circ}` ].
+Both surveys used the same number of stations, hence the data acquistion cost would have been about the same.
+The example is small scale, with a plane being only 3 x 3 meters but the survey design principles do not change with scale of the object.

- - In the first case (a), the survey barely reaches the edge of the plane and little can be said about its horizontal extent.
-The survey managed to measure the peak magnetic anomalies, but nothing can be inferred about a possible geometry of the plane.
+ - In the first case (a), the survey area is only 2m x 2m and it barely reaches the edge of the buried plane.
+Little can be said about its horizontal extent.
+The survey managed to measure the peak magnetic anomaly, but nothing can be inferred about a possible geometry of the plane.

- - In the second case (b), the survey area covers far beyond the peak values, delineating the edges of the magnetized object.
+ - In the second case (b), the survey area is 8m x 8m and the anomalous field has decayed to zero at the edges of the survey.
+This is ideal.
+The survey area extends far away from the peak values and approximately delineates the edges of the magnetized object.
 A trained eye could potentially recognize the signature of a dipping magnetic plane.
+(Of course we will do better by inverting the data!)

 .. figure:: ./images/magnetic_coverage.png
   :align: center
   :figwidth: 100%
   :name: magnetic_coverage

-  : (a) :math:`1\;m^2` and (b) :math:`16\;m^2` magnetic surveys over a dipping magnetic plane.
+  : (a) :math:`4\;m^2` and (b) :math:`64\;m^2` magnetic surveys over a dipping magnetic plane.
 The wider survey successfully captured the full amplitude of the magnetic anomaly.

 Sampling interval
 -----------------

 The sampling interval, or distance between observation points, is also important for a meaningful interpretation of magnetic data.
 Two surveys with variable station spacing over a magnetic rod are presented in :numref:`magnetic_sampling`.
-From the data acquired at a lower resolution gives little indication about the orientation of the magnetic rod.
-Only when sampled at a lower sampling interval that we can distinguish a linear feature striking at :math:`30^{\circ}` N.
+The data acquired at a lower resolution gives little indication about the orientation of the magnetic rod.
+Only when the sampling interval is decreased can we distinguish a linear feature striking at :math:`30^{\circ}` N.

 .. figure:: ./images/magnetic_sampling.png
   :align: center